 Getting the news you have a spinal tumor can be frightening, and the tumor itself can cause intense pain.
-At UVA, our spine specialists have the training and experience to provide you with the best care.
+At UVA Health, our spine specialists have the training and experience to provide you with the best care.
 We will guide you through diagnosis and treatment.

 Our advanced care team for spinal tumors brings together experts from:

-Becker's Hospital Review selected the UVA Neurosciences Center to its most recent list of "100 hospitals and health systems with great neurosurgery and spine programs."
+Becker's Hospital Review named UVA Health one of its "100 hospitals and health systems with great neurosurgery and spine programs."

 Your doctor will consider the location, size, and the progression of the tumor before surgery.
 Surgery may be done as: